rodrigodavies/blog/music/index.markdown

 All copyright belongs to the artists, please support their work by buying it and/or paying for streaming services that compensate them.

-The majority of this work can also be streamed on [my mixcloud page](https://x.mixcloud.com/rodrigodavies).
+The majority of this work is on [my mixcloud page](https://x.mixcloud.com/rodrigodavies).
+[Here's what I've been listening to lately](http://www.last.fm/user/rodrigodavies).

 **New Skies (January 2014)**